SoftwareAG/c8y-docs/content/predictive-analytics/anomaly-detection-bundle/anomaly-detection-using-demo-device.md

 Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.
 Now, update the `c_device_source` of the *CONFIG.INI* file with the device ID of this demo device.

-#### Upload the model and Apama monitor to Cumulocity
+#### Upload the model and Apama monitor to Cumulocity IoT

-1. Upload the attached model *iforest_demo.pmml* to Cumulocity.
-To upload the model to Cumulocity, follow the steps described in [Predictive Analytics application > Managing models](/predictive-analytics/web-app/#managing-models).
+1. Upload the attached model *iforest_demo.pmml* to Cumulocity IoT.
+To upload the model to Cumulocity IoT, follow the steps described in [Machine Learning application > Managing models](/predictive-analytics/web-app/#managing-models).
 2. Download the attached *DetectAnomalies.mon* file, open it in a text editor and replace the `deviceId` variable with the ID of your registered device, same as c_device_source in the CONFIG.INI file mentioned above.
 3. Save your changes and upload this monitor file to your tenant.
 See [Deploying Apama applications as single \*.mon files with Apama EPL Apps] (/apama/analytics-introduction/#single-mon-file) in the Streaming analytics guide for details on uploading Apama monitor files.

 #### Trigger an Anomaly Alert

-A script *AnomalySimulatorForDemoDevice.sh* has been attached which simulates sending of alternate anomalous and non-anomalous readings to Cumulocity from our demo device.
+A script *AnomalySimulatorForDemoDevice.sh* has been attached which simulates sending of alternate anomalous and non-anomalous readings to Cumulocity IoT from our demo device.
 This script can be used to depict the generation of anomalies.

 All you need to do is run it as `sh AnomalySimulatorForDemoDevice.sh`.